ICanBoogie/CLDR/README.md

 ### Localized objects

 Instances can be localized using the `localize()` method of the [Locale][] class.
-The method tries its best to find a suitable _localizer_, and it helps if the class of the instance [LocalizationAwareInterface][], or if a `ICanBoogie\CLDR\Localized<class_base_name>` class is defined.
+The method tries its best to find a suitable _localizer_, and it helps if the instance to localize implements [LocalizationAwareInterface][], or if a `ICanBoogie\CLDR\Localized<class_base_name>` class is defined.